xuqingfeng/kong-go-plugin-geoip/README.md

-## kong-go-plugin-GeoIP
+## kong-go-plugin-geoip

->custom kong plugin that send user's Geo info to the upstream based on user's IP
+>custom kong plugin that sends user's Geo info to the upstream based on user's IP address